theprimarybrain/theprimarybrain.github.io/_posts/2021-03-10-Elephant-Toddler-Activities.md

 One of my favorite ways to teach children how to cut with scissors is to cut on a straight line.
 In this activity, Conner used scissors to cut up a straight line to reach the elephant, He did need a little help at times, but that is perfectly normal for a 2-3 year old child.

+_Learn even more about fine motor skills here:_ [What are Fine Motor Skills?](https://theprimarybrain.com/fine%20motor%20skills/2024/01/25/What-Are-Fine-Motor-Skills/)

 ## Math Activities

 ![ElephantToddler]({{ site.github.url }}/assets/img/Toddler-Elephant-Counting-Cards.jpg)